 3.3.5.
 Audient ID4

-This is a versatile sound interface at the top of the recommended $100 – $200 price range that comes up in various DJ forums from time to time, and which I finally had a chance to try out… and ended up buying it for myself as well.
+This is a versatile sound interface at the top of the recommended $100 – $200 price range, which comes up in various DJ forums from time to time, and which I finally had a chance to try out… and ended up buying it for myself as well.